 Halo Infinite Progression

-Halo Infinite will basically have a Battle Pass.
-At launch, there'll be one path to progress down, and you'll unlock rewards along the way.
+Halo Infinite has a Battle Pass, like most live service games of its type.
+Currently, there's one Battle Pass path to progress down, and you unlock rewards along the way.
 Like most live service games, you can unlock both free and paid reward tracks.
 These will include a bunch of cosmetic items like helmets, armour colours, and the like, as well as XP-boosing consumables like Warzone's double XP tokens.

-Every unlock will require the same amount of XP.
-This means to get from rank 1 to 2 it'll take just as long as to get from rank 99 to 100.
+At first, unlocks cost 500 XP to unlock.
+This changes later on.
+For example, to get from level 22 to 23, you'll need 1000 XP, meaning you have to complete more weekly challenges.
 You can also progress a Battle Pass from any season of Halo Infinite content.
 Missed out on some cool gear from earlier on?
 Stick that rewards track and get grinding!

 Have a look at every Battle Pass reward to see what you're looking forward to as well - there's a whole lot to unlock!